15 Portion Control Tips From Nutritionists

 Slurp your appetizer

 Before you dive into your entrée, have some soup.
 Though it may seem counterintuitive to add more to your meal, research shows that starting a meal with soup may help you reduce your overall calorie intake.
-In a 2007 study, people who ate soup before their lunch entrée reduced their total calorie intake by 20%.
+In a study from Penn State University, people who ate soup before their lunch entrée reduced their total calorie intake by 20%.
 Your best bet: a broth-based soup, preferably with veggies to help you feel full from the natural fiber, says Young.
 Here are a few healthy soup recipes to get you started.

 Take a lap before serving yourself